Homemade Coffee Liqueur

 You can store your liqueur in canning jars if that is what you have.
 We purchased these taller dark bottles at a thrift store last year.
 The shorter ones were a gift from a friend.
 These were the perfect bottles to store our liqueur!

 We have already tried the liqueur in the canning jar already.
 It is really good!
 We did not have spiced rum on hand when we made this batch, so we used dark rum and a touch of light rum to fill out the four cups of rum.
-The flavor was nice, but we definitely like it better when it is made with spiced rum.
-We are looking forward to trying another batch with the spiced rum.
+The flavor was nice, but not as good as when it is made with spiced rum.
+We are looking forward to making another batch with the proper ingredients.

 Comments